adam-poulton/slashdiablo-maphack/docs/adr/0005-what-a-stat-criterion-cannot-ask-for.md

 A source that does not write the stat at all answers no criterion on it.
 Its range would otherwise read as zero to zero, which "less than five" would be satisfied by for every source in the index.

+A fourth comparator was added for the condition builder: `Granted` is satisfied by any source that writes the stat, whatever it rolls.
+It is what a condition naming a stat with no amount beside it asks, which is "what grants this at all", and it needs no reading of the range because the paragraph above has already turned away every source that does not write the stat.

 ## What a source made on several kinds of base is answered from

 A runeword is not made on one base.
 Each of its runes gives one set of bonuses in a weapon, another in a helm or body armour and a third in a shield, so the same runeword grants different things depending on what it is made in.
 A source carries one variant per kind of base it is allowed in, each holding the whole of what it grants there, and the index adds each kind up on its own rather than into one set of totals.